Dr. Michael Turcotte

 Structural Techniques and Modalities

-Below are brief descriptions of techniques and modalities used most often within Michael's Technique.
+Below are brief descriptions of techniques and modalities used most often within the Holistic Healthcare Model.
 Depending on our assessment and your goals and needs, any and all combinations of modalities might be used during a session.

 The term "myofascia" refers to the connective tissue that supports the musculoskeletal system.
 It gives your muscles their shape, surrounding them 3 - dimensionally, diving into them and connecting them to one another.
 Just like when you pull on the bottom of your sweater and you can see it affect the fabric at the top of the sweater, a pull on the myofascia of your foot can affect the tissue up into your leg, your hip, your torso, and neck.
 The myofascial network provides connection, communication and force transmission throughout the body.
 Myofascial therapy engages and effects the myofasicae with slow, engaged, hands on work, and differs from other types of bodywork in that it works on the spaces in between muscles, tendons and ligaments as well as on them directly.